 10. Why should Flash courses be converted to HTML5?

 Flash courses will become defunct by the end of 2020; to retain your valuable Flash courses, you have to convert them to HTML5.
-The other reasons for Flash to HTML5 conversion include:
+The other reasons to convert Flash to HTML5 include:

 - Support by multiple browsers ensures your converted courses are accessible to employees without interruption